Schools have a duty to report on how well children have achieved at key milestones.

 - Year 1 Phonics: At the end of Year 1 (Orange Class) children take part in a phonics check to see how well they know their sounds and letters.

 - Key Stage 1: At the end of Year 2 (Yellow Class) children are assessed by their teacher.
 This assessment includes a sensitively delivered Reading, Grammar, Writing and Mathematics test.
-The current system of ‘expected standard’ has replaced the previous level system.
+The current system of ‘expected standard’ has replaced the previous system of ‘levels’.

 - Key Stage 2: At the end of Year 6 (Violet Class) children sit timed exams (SATs) in Reading, Mathematics and GPS (Grammar Punctuation and Spelling – sometimes known as SPAG).
 They are also assessed by their teacher on their Writing.
-The current system of ‘scaled scores’ and ‘expected standard’ has replaced the previous level system.
+The current system of ‘scaled scores’ and ‘expected standard’ has replaced the previous system of ‘levels’.